Skip to content

 1. Command-line arguments

-• Temporary overrides for specific sessions
+• Temporary overrides for a specific session

 2. Local project settings (.codebuddy/settings.local.json)